The Emperor's New Clothes: Plot

 The tale concerns an emperor who has an obsession with fancy new clothes, and spends lavishly on them at the expense of state matters.
-One day, two con-men visit the emperor's capital.
+One day, two conmen visit the emperor's capital.
 Posing as weavers, they offer to supply him with magnificent clothes that are invisible to those who are either incompetent or stupid.
 The gullible emperor hires them, and they set up looms and pretend to go to work.
 A succession of officials, starting with the emperor's wise and competent minister, and then ending with the emperor himself, visit them to check their progress.
-Each sees that the looms are empty but pretends otherwise to avoid being thought a fool.
+Each sees that the looms are empty but pretends otherwise to avoid being thought a fool or incompetent.

 Finally, the "weavers" report that the emperor's suit is finished.
 They mime dressing him and he sets off in a procession before the whole city.
-The townsfolk uncomfortably go along with the pretense, not wanting to appear inept or stupid, until a child blurts out that the emperor is wearing nothing at all.
-The entire town then cries out that the emperor is wearing nothing at all.
-The emperor is startled, but opts to continue the procession.
+The townsfolk uncomfortably go along with the pretense, not wanting to appear inept or stupid, complementing the emperor's attire, until a child blurts out that the emperor is wearing nothing at all.
+The entire town then realizes the truth of the observation and repeats the child's cry.
+The emperor awkwardly realizes he indeed wearing nothing at all, but opts to continue with the procession, unwilling to admit that he has been duped.